 No doubt the PS4 Pro lags behind the Xbox One X and Xbox One S in terms of GPU process and frame rates and this is where Sony needs to rehearse PS4 Pro.
 Despite its drawbacks, the PS4 Pro offered stunning graphics and sharper pictures.

-The results were surprisingly amazing When we played famous titles like Assassin’s Creed: Origins, Call of Duty: World War II and Star Wars: Battlefront II.
+The results were surprisingly amazing When we played famous titles like Assassin’s Creed: Origins, Call of Duty: World War II, and Star Wars: Battlefront II.
 The HDR feature gave much improvement to its 4K visuals, picture quality and details.
-Plus if you have already used standard PS4, you will really feel noticeable difference.
+Plus if you have already used standard PS4, you will really feel a noticeable difference.

 PS5 VS PS4 Pro VS PS4 Slim VS PS4 VS PS3